 The third stage was installing the smart meters and all the necessary communications links to make the data gathering feasible.
 The smart meters, with the ability to provide near real time data, will be an enhancement on the SMETS meters proposed by the UK Smart Meter programme.
 Although there are still a few meters to install, this stage completed at the end of March 2017.

-The fourth stage that we’re now in and lasting until March 2018, is expanding the project to include more households and starting to see what will be possible with the data we’re gathering.
+The fourth stage, lasting until March 2018, expanded the project to include more households and started to see what was possible with the data we gathered.
+This stage also included pulling together all the strands and findings of the project into a final report.